alexgaskell10/baseNLP/README.md

 This repo contains skeleton code for NLP training loops.
 This repo This should help to re-use code between projects and streamline the development process.
 To initialise an NLP project, fork this repo and add functionality at the various specified locations.

+This repo is only supposed to be a simplified version of the Huggingface Transformers repo.
+For any questions about functionality, usage etc. [consult the original repo](https://github.com/huggingface/transformers).

 ## Setup

 I would recommend forking this repo to begin your new workflow.